The bulk one-arm exponent for the CLE$_{\kappa'}$ percolations: Simple BCLE loop from conformal welding

 \section{Simple BCLE loop from conformal welding}

-For a pair of certain quantum surfaces, as discovered in ~\cite{She16a,DMS21}, there exists a way to \emph{conformally weld} them together according to the length measure provided that the interface lengths agree; see e.g.~\cite[Section 4.1]{AHS21} and~\cite[Section 4.1]{ASY22} for more explanation.
-In this and the following section, we realize the BCLE loops as interfaces under the conformal welding of a (pinched thin) quantum annulus and a quantum disk.
+For a pair of certain quantum surfaces, as discovered in ~\cite{She16a,DMS21}, there exists a way to \emph{conformally weld} them together according to the length measure provided that the interface lengths agree. {To be more precise, for two quantum surfaces $S_1$ and $S_2$, suppose for $i=1,2$, $B_i=[\mathbf{p}_i,\mathbf{q}_i]$ is a boundary segment of $S_i$ such that $B_1$ and $B_2$ have the same quantum length.
+Then the conformal welding of $S_1$ and $S_2$ is defined to be the gluing of $S_1$ and $S_2$ along the arcs $B_1$ and $B_2$, where we identify $\mathbf{p}_1$ (resp.\ $\mathbf{q}_1$) with $\mathbf{p}_2$ (resp.\ $\mathbf{q}_2$) , and identify the other points on $B_1$ and $B_2$ according to the LQG length measure.
+For the case where $B_1$ and $B_2$ have the topology of circles and no marked points, we define the \emph{uniform conformal welding} of $S_1$ and $S_2$ by first sampling $\mathbf{p}_i\in B_i$ according to the probability measure proportional to the LQG length measure, and then gluing $S_1$ and $S_2$ together along the arcs $B_1$ and $B_2$ according to the LQG length measure where we identify $\mathbf{p}_1$ with $\mathbf{p}_2$ and keep the orientations of $B_i$.} See e.g.~\cite[Section 4.1]{AHS21}, ~\cite[Section 4.1]{ASY22} and {~\cite[Section 3.1]{AS21}} for more explanation.
+In this and the following section, we realize the BCLE loops as interfaces under the {uniform} conformal welding of a (pinched thin) quantum annulus and a quantum disk.
 The goal of this section is to prove Theorem~\ref{thm:weld-BCLE} below, which concerns the $\kappa\in(2,4)$ regime, while the $\kappa'\in(4,8)$ case is postponed to the next section.

 Let $\kappa\in(2,4)$, $\rho\in(-2,\kappa-4)$ and $\gamma = \sqrt\kappa$.
 Let $\Gamma$ be a $\mathrm{BCLE}^{\circlearrowright}_\kappa(\rho)$ collection on the unit disk and $\cL$ be the loop surrounding the origin.
 Let $\mu_{\cL}$ be the law of $\cL$, and $\mu^{\circlearrowleft}$ (resp.\ $\mu^{\circlearrowright}$) be the \emph{restriction} of $\mu_{\cL}$ on the event that $\cL$ is a counterclockwise false (resp.\ clockwise true) loop.
 Then we have the following: \begin{theorem} Let $\kappa\in(2,4)$, $\rho\in(-2,\kappa-4)$ and $\gamma = \sqrt\kappa$.
 Let $C_0$, $C_1$, $C_2$ be the constants defined in~\eqref{eq:constant-simple-A}, $\ol C_1$ and $\ol C_2$ be the constants defined in~\eqref{eq:constant-simple-B}.
 Let